smastrom/cypress-wait-frames/README.md

 cy.window().eq('scrollY').should('be.approximately', 1200, 2) // Will retry until it passes
 ```

-Documentation on [retry-ability](https://docs.cypress.io/guides/core-concepts/retry-ability) is very detailed and it might already contain the answer to your problem.
+Documentation on [retry-ability](https://docs.cypress.io/guides/core-concepts/retry-ability) is very detailed and it might already contain the answer you're looking for.

 <br />